raghavender7/Prevent-Data-Exfiltration-in-Azure-SQL-Managed-Instance/SQLMIauditingforLinkedServer.md

 GO
 ```
 ## Step 3: To create the Server Audit specification
 Create a server audit specification to capture all the Linked server activity on the SQL instance and anything to do with the existing audit as well.
-In this way, no one can tamper with the audit before they backup or restore databases.
+In this way, no one can tamper with the audit before they create a linked server

 ```TSQL
 CREATE DATABASE AUDIT SPECIFICATION [LinkedServerMaster]